Let's make salad dressing

-Find innovative production technology for making salad dressing and connect directly with world-leading specialists.
+Find innovative production technology for making salad dressing and connect directly with world-leading specialists

 Salad dressing has found its way onto dinner plates for millennia as a quick way to liven up leafy dishes.
 Experimentation with oil, vinegar, wine, salt, and other ingredients developed into the broad selection of dressings we enjoy today.
 Through a process of emulsifying the basic formula, adding additional elements, and then bottling and labeling the final mixture, consumers have easy access to reliable tastes on demand.

-Which salad dressing equipment do you need?
+Which salad dressing technology do you need?

 Batch processing system for emulsions and suspensions